 The magic system also flowered.
 Around 80 spells rounded out the magic system as the game went into beta testing, but that means a lot more than 80 spells in most role-playing games, for Ultima VI is one of the few that actually lets a player cast all of its spells.
 Most games divide their spells into groups that can be invoked only by certain kinds of spellcasters, such as spells for Magicians, spells for Sorcerers, and so on.
-And in many role-playing games that boast having over 100 spells, close examination shows that their spells can often be broken down into four or five basic spell types (damage and healing, for example), and that the sole difference between most lies in the degree of damage or healing they do to a person or object.
+And in many roleplaying games that boast having over 100 spells, close examination shows that their spells can often be broken down into four or five basic spell types (damage and healing, for example), and that the sole difference between most lies in the degree of damage or healing they do to a person or object.
 In Ultima VI, almost all the spells are unique, except for a few like the low-level and high-level healing spells.

 One of the new spells, dubbed Armageddon by the staff, kills all life on the planet and was put in the game to tempt players to consider using it.
-The one Britannian it won't kill, however, is Lord British, whom Garriott has heavily armored against any sort of assault.
+The one Britannian it won't kill, however, is Lord British, whom Garriott has heavily armored against any sort of assault since people found they could slay him in Ultima III by luring him out of the castle and blasting him with a ship's cannon.

-Chapter 12 The Notebook
+CHAPTER 12 The Notebook

 After nearly two years of development work on the Ultima VI world editor, Lord British surveyed the results and proclaimed the foundation for his new world firmly in place, a software-supported superstructure stocked with fun activities and a wealth of potential for puzzle-solving.

 It was ready for a story that would bind these elements into an epic of interactive fiction.
 As unlikely as it may seem for the author of a fantasy whose plot lines are so rich and colorful, an empire whose inhabitants are so stirringly brought to life as they stroll through Britannia's imaginary forests, mountains and towns, Garriott waits until the last possible moment to envision a cohesive plot.

 Initially, as with Ultimas IV and V, he cast about for a theme based on a significant social issue like those underlying the events of those stories.
 In doing so with Quest of the Avatar, he had transcended the realm of role-playing games that dwell on mapping mazes, slaying monsters, and racking up billions of gold coins, pieces of hardware, and Hit Points (a realm that, of course, included his first three Ultimas).
-"I didn't want to do another 'fight the evil bad guy' game," he recalls, the initial seed of thought that eventually grew into Ultima IV, but "...was more interested in changing what the Ultimas were to myself and the public."
-That new image was accomplished with IV and intensified and solidified with V. Garriott says that with "...
-VI.
-I stepped off and said, okay, I now have enough mastery of the form of the art, of the technology, that I can go gangbusters to make the world realistic, to take it to the extreme.
+"I didn't want to do another 'fight the evil bad guy' game," he recalls, the initial seed of thought that eventually grew into Ultima IV, but "was more interested in changing what the Ultimas were to myself and the public."
+That new image was accomplished with IV and intensified and solidified with V. Garriott says that with "VI, I stepped off and said, okay, I now have enough mastery of the form of the art, of the technology, that I can go gangbusters to make the world realistic, to take it to the extreme.
 And I can pick relevant social topics; I can decide what I want to say with the game now."
-For VI, that meant sticking with the concepts of virtue and responsibility for the player's actions in the world, an elaboration on the theme of his preceding games set in the kingdom of Britannia
+For VI, that meant sticking with the concepts of virtue and responsibility for the player's actions in the world, an elaboration on the theme of his preceding games set in the kingdom of Britannia.
+In VII, Garriott launched a new "trilogy" whose story will continue through Ultima IX.